Sienci-Labs/Resources/longmill/advanced/lm-inductive-sensors.md

 Remove the green 5 port connector installed in the '5V, Xlim, Ylim, Zlim, GND' port on the LongBoard.
 Then loosen the screw terminals of the connector and insert three capacitors into the connector as shown in the photo above.
 For each capacitor, one prong should be inserted to the GND port, and one prong into the X, Y, or Z port.
 Re-tighten each of the screw terminals on the connector then plug the connector back into the secondary limit switch port.

-Plug in the X, Y, and Z axis limit switch connectors into each of the three white connectors as shown in the photo above.
+Plug in the X, Y, and Z-axis limit switch connectors into each of the three white connectors as shown in the photo above.

 ### Step 5: Changing your settings for limit switches